 - White bread with honey or jam: 1 piece with 2 TB. = 45 grams of carbohydrate.

 - Pretzels: 25 mini = 30 grams of carbohydrate.

 Everyone’s body is different, and as with other training fuels, practice is key.
 Try out different foods and combinations to see how your body responds.
 Never try something new on race or competition day.
 Individualize your plan with foods that you like and will look forward to having during your workout.

-If you are considering training for an upcoming event such as the Carmel, Geist, or Mini Marathon and need help with your nutrition plan, contact Angie Scheetz, RD, at firstname.lastname@example.org.
+If you are considering training for an event such as the Carmel, Geist, or Mini Marathon and need help with your nutrition plan, contact Sabrina Goshen, RD, at firstname.lastname@example.org.
 Or, join our Mini-Marathon Training Program.

 This blog was written by Angie Scheetz, RD, Wellness Coordinator.
 To find out more about the NIFS bloggers, click here.